azee-ka/PhysicsEngine/README.md

 # Physics Engine

 A simple physics engine written in Python using Pygame.
-The engine provides a framework for simulating the motion of particles based on Newtonian physics principles.
+The engine provides a framework for simulating the motion of particles based on Newtonian physics principles in a 3D environment.

 ## Features

-- Simulates the motion of particles in a 2D environment
+- Simulates the motion of particles in a 3D environment
 - Supports basic physics principles such as gravity, friction, and collisions
 - Provides a visualization of the particle motion using Pygame